Lake Lyndon

 WEATHER STATION

-In the middle of Porters Pass Lake Lyndon freezes every couple of years, as it has really easy access from Christchurch its a great place to skate.
+In the middle of Porters Pass, Lake Lyndon freezes every couple of years, as it has really easy access from Christchurch its a great place to skate.
 Unfortunately its open to the wind and susceptible to rain and snow.
+The A Frame Lodge at the Southern end of the Lake

 Google Location Map